[GA4] BigQuery Export: Events Table Schema and Managing Dates

 This query shows the most recent updates to specific user properties, allowing you to track changes in user attributes.

 In GA4 BigQuery exports, calculated date and time dimensions allow you to derive specific time-based insights from your event data.
-These dimensions can help you analyze patterns over different periods, such as years, months, weeks, days, and even down to hours and minutes.
+These dimensions can help you analyze patterns over different periods, from years down to hours and minutes.

 Below are examples of how to calculate and query each dimension using SQL in BigQuery.